 - Additional Life Insurance for yourself and dependents available through The Standard

 - Employee Assistance Program: Confidential resources and secure tools to help employees or guide them through difficult times

 - Leave Programs: Vacation leave, paid parental leave, sick leave, emergency leave and more

-- Holidays: Ten full-day holidays and two half-day holidays, depending on employee group and hours worked
+- Holidays: Nine full-day holidays and two half-day holidays, depending on employee group and hours worked

 - Well-Being Program: Recreation Center passes, wellness education, training classes, wellness challenges, insurance premium discounts and more

 - Tuition Reimbursement: Funds toward accredited college or university courses related to a career/development plan or organizational business needs